HomeUS Coins2021-P Washington Crossing the Delaware Quarter : A Collector's Guide

 2021-P Washington Crossing the Delaware Quarter.
 Image: United States Mint / CoinWeek.

-The Philadelphia Mint struck 998,800,000 2021-P Washington Crossing the Delaware Quarters, releasing the first batches into circulation on April 5, 2021.
-A new multi-year, multi-reverse quarter series, the American Women Quarters, replaced it in 2022.
+The Philadelphia Mint struck 998,800,000 examples of the 2021-P Washington Crossing the Delaware Quarter.
+The Federal Reserve released the first batches into circulation on April 5, 2021.
+Then, in 2022, the American Women Quarters Program replaced it with a new multi-year series.

 How Much Is the 2021-P Washington Crossing the Delaware Quarter Worth?